On the Notion of Equal Figures in Euclid: Possible ways to define area and equal figures

-In 2016, when we began to formalize Euclid with a view to proof-checking by computer, I translated the ``common notions'' mentioned above into first-order axioms.
+\begin{itemize} \item CN2: If equals are added to equals, then the wholes are equal. \item CN3: If equals are subtracted from equals, then the remainders are equal. \item CN5: The whole is greater than the part. \end{itemize}

+Euclid meant these to apply to various sorts of ``things''; in Book~I he used them for triangles and quadrilaterals, which are the only ``figures'' in Book~I. Our plan in \cite{beeson2019}, and Hartshorne's plan in \cite{hartshorne}, was to translate the ``common notions'' mentioned above into first-order axioms.
 Since the variables range over points, triangles are just triples of points, so ``equal triangles'' is a 6-ary relation, $ET(A,B,C,a,b,c)$.
 Then we need an 8-ary relation $EF$ for ``equal quadrilaterals''. ($EQ$ was already in use for equality, so we used $EF$ for ``equal figures.'')
 In Euclid Book~I, only triangles and quadrilaterals are used, so we stopped there.
-The exact formulation of the axioms is given in the appendix, and they are discussed in more detail below.

-In \cite{beeson2019} we report on the successful completion of the project to formalize and computer-check the proofs of all the propositions of Euclid Book~I. To prove his 48 propositions, we proved about 235 propositions, including his 48.
-Among the 235 were several devoted to a proof of Euclid's Postulate 4 (all right angles are equal); we could have followed Euclid more closely by taking it as an axiom, but since it can be proved, we proved it.
+The parts of a figure are smaller figures.
+New figures are constructed, in Euclid's proofs, by cutting off triangles from larger triangles or quadrilaterals, and also by pasting on figures to other figures along a common edge.

+Euclid also used two principles about equal figures without ever formulating them as axioms or common notions: halves of equals are equal, and doubles of equals are equal.
+These also correspond to axioms in our list of equal-figures axioms.

+Since there are several ways to do this cutting and pasting, we get several ``equal-figures axioms'' this way.
+The last common notion, CN5, becomes ``de Zolt's axiom'', after the person who first formulated it.
+These axioms express the ways in which Euclid used the ``common notions'' as applied to figures.

-The approach to the notion of equal-figures by direct axiomatization was thus successful: we constructed proofs ``faithful to Euclid'' that were verifiably logically correct.
+This approach to the notion of equal-figures by direct axiomatization was successful: we constructed proofs ``faithful to Euclid'' that were verifiably logically correct.
 Nevertheless, the addition of fifteen new axioms to Euclid is a bit unsatisfying, even if they do correspond well to Euclid's actual proofs.
 What we really want is a treatment of geometry that

 (i) Corresponds as well as possible to Euclid (but corrects the errors), and

 (ii) Has axioms that correspond well to basic geometric intuitions, and

 (iii) meets modern standards of rigor.